Are you ready to apply? Find out here.

-Step 2: Do you have a bachelor’s degree and these other requirements?
+Step 2: Do you have a BSN degree and these other requirements?

 To be eligible to apply for the Clinical Nurse Leader MSN program, you must:

-- Have a bachelor’s degree (nursing or non-nursing) from an accredited institution
+- Have a Bacheor of Science in Nursing (BSN) degree from an accredited institution

 - You must have taken and passed college-level statistics with a “C-” or better